Greek Islands Gulet Cruise & Hike #2

 Wake up to a refreshing swim, followed by breakfast on board as we cruise to Datça (Turkey) (2.5 hrs).
 Enjoy a leisurely stroll through this charming town before clearing customs and crossing into Greece.
 We sail to Symi Island, where we anchor in a peaceful bay for a swim and lunch while our agents handle customs.
 In the afternoon, a gentle coastal walk leads us to Irene’s traditional 18th-century home, where we roll up our sleeves for a fun, hands-on Greek cooking class.
 Expect generous pours of olive oil and plenty of laughs!
 After a home-cooked feast, we take a short evening stroll back to the boat.
 The Hike: Afternoon: 3.5 km (2.2 mi), 70 m (250 ft) elevation gain.
 Evening: 2.5 km (1.5 mi), negligible elevation.
 Overnight: Symi Island Included: Breakfast, Lunch & Dinner

-Day 3: Monday: Hiking Ancient Trails & Seaside Dining in Symi
+Day 3: Monday: Hiking Symi’s Ancient Trails

-Day 4: Tuesday: Remote Beaches & Medieval Castles on Chalki Island
+Day 4: Tuesday: Remote Beaches & Medieval Castles

-We cruise 3 hours to Chalki Island, one of Greece’s smallest inhabited gems.
+We cruise for 3 hours to Chalki Island, one of Greece’s smallest inhabited islands.
 At Kania Beach, a morning swim sets the tone for the day before we hike into Chalki’s wild, barren interior—a landscape of ancient stone walls and abandoned farmsteads.
 Our reward?
 A stunning fjord-like bay with crystal-clear sapphire waters where our boat and lunch await.
 Later, we cruise into Chalki’s postcard-perfect port, where those keen for more adventure can climb to the 13th-century Castle of Saint John.
 The panoramic 360-degree views are worth the effort!
 The Hike: Morning: 5.4 km (3.2 mi), 260 m (850 ft) elevation gain/loss (2 hrs) Afternoon: 7.5 kms/4.7mi.
 Elevation gain 300 m/960 ft.
 Duration 2.5 hours.
 Almost entirely on paved road or flagstone paths.
 Overnight: Chalki Island harbor.
 Included: Breakfast, Lunch & Dinner

 Day 5: Wednesday: Mystical Ruins & Sunset Hikes on Tilos